JonasJs/svelte-qrcode/README.md

 ## Properties

-Component props:

-Simply create an instance of `QRious` and you've done most of the work.
-You can control many aspects of the QR code using the following fields on your instance:
+You can control many aspects of the QR code using the following props:

 | Prop           | Type    | Description                                        | Default        |
 | --------------- | ------- | -------------------------------------------------- | ------------- |